CHANDRA COST PROPOSAL COMMON ERRORS

 to support estimates.
 Common errors include insufficient information for the following:

-- Description of item(s) to be purchased (i.e. laptop computer, etc) and the source of cost estimates for items to be purchased
+- Description of item(s) to be purchased.
+Example: Simply stating "laptop computer" is insufficient.
+A detailed description of the laptop must be provided and the source of cost estimates for items to be purchased.